Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Numerical optimization

-Maxwell's equations for the diffraction grating were solved using the rigorous coupled-wave analysis method in the TORCWA Python package~\cite{kim:2023torwa}, with PyTorch~\cite{Paszke:2019aa} used to perform gradient calculations.
+Maxwell's equations for the diffraction grating were solved using rigorous coupled-wave analysis in the TORCWA Python package~\cite{kim:2023torwa}, with PyTorch~\cite{Paszke:2019aa} used to perform gradient calculations.
 We took the incident plane wave to have TE polarization and $\lzero = \SI{1}{\micro\meter}$.
-When optimizing lightsails aiming for $v_f=0.2c$, the average over wavelength in Eq.~\eqref{eq:FOM} is performed over the wavelength range $[\lambda_0, 1.22\lambda_0]$ corresponding to the total Doppler shift, which amounts to just over \SI{200}{\nano\meter} of bandwidth.
-We assumed that the Gaussian-beam spatial intensity variation is much larger than the grating period, which is reasonable given that the beam width is of similar size to the macroscopic sail diameter.
+When optimizing lightsails aiming for $v_f=0.2c$, the average over wavelength in Eq.~\eqref{eq:FOM} is performed over the wavelength range $[\lzero, 1.22\lzero]$ corresponding to the total Doppler shift, which amounts to just over \SI{200}{\nano\meter} of bandwidth.
+We assumed that spatial intensity variations of the Gaussian beam occur on a much larger length scale than that of the grating period, which is reasonable given that the beam width is of similar size to the macroscopic sail diameter.
 Hence, the diffraction efficiencies accurately represent the proportion of scattered power on each cluster of unit cells.